dataninjafi/eufundr/README.md

 the documentation of the data should be somewhere on these web pages.

-One use case for this **data loading tool** is to download data for further exploration if a beneficiary (company, organization) is double funded.
-One can explore company ids, company names, project names and project descriptions from the data.
-Data can answer questions like “For what purpose did a company receive data?
-What companies received grants and for what purposes?”
+One use case for this **data loading tool** is to download data for further exploration, for example, to check whether a beneficiary (company or organization) is double-funded.
+Users can explore company IDs, company names, project names, and project descriptions from the dataset.
+The data can help answer questions such as: ‘For what purpose did a company receive funding?’ or ‘Which companies received grants, and for what purposes?’

 ## Installation